topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 - Allow users to specify a device class in StorageClass.
 - Create logical volumes on the target volume groups.
 - Schedule pods respecting the free storage space of the target volume group.
-- For ephemeral inline volumes, allow device class specification in the volume attributes.
+- Ephemeral inline volumes are created on the default volume group.
 - Keep backward compatibility.

 ## Proposal